Chapter 7 Bankruptcy Rules Overview

 - A previous debt was discharged within the past six years under Chapter 13

-- Their income, expenses, and debt would allow for a Chapter 13 filing
+- Your income, expenses, and debt would allow for a Chapter 13 filing

-- You attempted to defraud creditors or the bankruptcy court
+- You have defrauded creditors or the bankruptcy court

 - Creditor holdings of secured and unsecured debt